 Nick Avila, Turlock native and member of the Sacramento River Cats, pitches at Sutter Health Park.
+Dinger stands on the dugout with a beachball, ready for some fun with fans.

 The Tower Bridge looms behind the outfield grass at Sutter Health Park.